As the name implies, Global Traffic Manager handles name resolution

 Global Traffic Manager uses an IP geolocation database to determine the

 origin of a name resolution request.
 The default database provides geolocation data for IPv4 addresses at the continent, country, state, ISP, and organization levels.
 The state-level data is worldwide, and thus includes designations in other countries that correspond to the U.S. state-level in the geolocation hierarchy, for example, provinces in Canada.
-Note that you can access the ISP and organization-level geolocation data for IPv4 addresses only using the iRules® whereis
+The default database also provides geolocation data for IPv6 addresses at the continent and country levels.

 A request source statement

 defines the origin of a name resolution request.
 You can define the origin of a request as a:

 A destination statement

 defines the resource to which Global Traffic Manager directs the name resolution request.
 The types of resources available for a destination statement are as follows:

 You can select one of two operators for both a request source and a

 operator indicates that the name resolution request matches the statement.
 The is not

 operator indicates that the name resolution request does not match the statement.

 The last element of a topology record, called the topology score or weight